oracle-livelabs/goldengate/goldengate-microservices21c/simulate/simulate.md

       <copy>cd scripts</copy>
       ```

-2. Clean the Kafka stream Employees
+2. Clean the Kafka stream "Employees"

     To ensure you have no old data in the Kafka stream, you can run a shell script to clean the queue:

     ```bash